mayaanne/foundations/week-1/git-remote-sync-fork-challenge.md

 </figure>

 ## Add a new remote
 At times, you will need to be able to pull changes we make to the curriculum.
+The standard naming convention for this type of remote is called 'upstream' but for simplicity, we're going to call it eda-remote.

-1. Add a new remote called `eda-remote` (hint: study figure 2)
+1. Add a new remote called `eda-remote` (hint: figure 2)

 <figure>
   <figcaption>